Apostle Spoons Their History And Beginnings

 Where Did The Inspiration Come From For Apostle Spoons

 You can see on the Wells Cathedral, at the West Front.
 A statue of Christ the Judge (late 20th century) stands above his twelve apostles and nine archangels statues.

-So it is apparent to see that these striking figure statues of Jesus Christ and his twelve apostles have been miniaturized onto the top of the Apostle Spoons.
+These striking figure statues of Jesus Christ and his twelve apostles have been miniaturized onto the top of the Apostle Spoons

 What exactly are Apostle Spoons?

 To give someone an Apostle Spoon was a custom that went all the way back to the Pre-Reformation times.
 Apparently it was not until the reign of Charles II that the spoons first design vanished entirely.
 (The original design being the bowl that was pear-shaped, solid tapering shank and a lengthy figure as a finial).

 When Charles II was on the throne, huge changes meant that the shape and form of the spoon had turned into what all modern types are copied from today.

 Why Were They Given?
 Who Were They Given To?

 The practise was for a child’s Godparents to gift a Silver spoon at a Christening.
 The spoon would have a figure of a Saint placed on top of the handle of the spoon.
 Consequently the child was usually given the Saint which had the same name as them.
 So, if their name was Simon then it would be correct to give them a Saint Simon’s Apostle Spoon.

 Due to this practise, the first 15th century spoons tended to survive separately.
 The most popular saintly figures at the time were of St. James and St. John.